27th March, 2025

 Has the project changed an existing structure, or created a new structure?
 The client and future building users and maintainers need to know about any adjustments and limitations of the structure.

 It's not just old hazards that may remain on the site that future users need to be aware of.
 What about the materials you have installed?
-Future building users might not know from looking at a material that it is hazardous, but you know all the about the materials you have used, and passing the information on could prevent ill health in the future.
+Future building users might not know from looking at a material that it is hazardous, but you know all about the materials you have used, and passing the information on could prevent ill health in the future.
 Do you need to provide health and safety information for:

 The CDM health and safety file isn't the same as the operation and maintenance manual (O&M).
-But you should include health and safety specific operation and maintenance information here too.
+But you should include health and safety-specific operation and maintenance information here too.

 What comes up must come down.
 And just as you have managed health and safety when building, the same must be done when removing and dismantling the structure and the things inside it.
 Installed equipment will be replaced and removed, and eventually, the building might be too.

 Services are a health and safety concern on any project because they are often hidden.
 In walls.
 Under floors.
 In the ground.
 You can help reduce the risks to future building and site owners by providing this information for your project, as you know where things have been installed.
 Where cables have been run.
 Where access points are.
-Where shut off valves are located.
+Where shut-off valves are located.

-The final plans for the project show what has been built, where plant and equipment have been installed, where access to voids, shafts and other serviceable parts of the building are.
+The final plans for the project show what has been built, where plant and equipment have been installed, and where access to voids, shafts and other serviceable parts of the building are.

 You can keep a record of the information received with our CDM health and safety file checklist.